 T-Algorithm Strategy: Visionary Storytelling

-Based on the above evaluation, the strategy with the most significant potential at my firm is visionary storytelling.
-The initiative that I propose is to convey a simple, appealing and believable vision to change the banking industry.
+Based on my analysis, the strategy with the most significant potential for Thought Machine is visionary storytelling.
+I propose that we articulate a simple, appealing, and believable vision for transforming the banking industry.

-1: Increase social media presence of our company CEO (Low effort, high impact)
+Increase Social Media Presence of Our CEO (Low effort, High impact)

-2: Open source part of the technology and build a tech meetup group.
+- Open-source part of our technology and create a tech meetup group.

-3: Ask our banking client to share the success stories using our product.
+- Encourage our banking clients to share success stories using our product.

-look forward to receiving feedback that cements my learnings and improves the recommendations.
-Don't hesitate to get in touch with me on Linkedin: https://linkedin.com/in/victorleungtw
+I look forward to receiving feedback that will solidify my learnings and improve these recommendations.
+Don't hesitate to get in touch with me on LinkedIn: https://linkedin.com/in/victorleungtw